 Of course even ”small” and local nationalism may be brutal.
 There are countless of examples of this, such as massacres against Russians during the final stages of the Finnish civil war.
 Thousands died of starvation in concentration camps build for the Russian civilian population in Eastern Karelia during the Continuation War (Second Soviet-Finnish War).
 But even such a case, nationalism and imperialism should not be confused, because nationalistic movements are not only building empires, but also destroying them.

 An ”opponent of any kind of nationalism” is also an opponent of many anti-colonial movements, and ends up on the wrong side of history.
 Such an analysis may find support at the center of empire , but never in a country where the experience of colonialism and imperialism are still a living memory.
 The weakness of anarchism after the second world war is not due to ”mistakes” made in Russia or Spain, but one of the factors might be the anarchist failure to intervene in support of anti-colonial movements.
 The Soviet Union did what anarchists failed to do, in its own brutal way which caused lots of unnecessary (but also necessary) destruction in the global south.
-Any contribution by anarchists against liberation movements pushes the anarchist movement backwards in territories that have suffered from imperialism and colonialism.
+Any contribution by anarchists against liberation movements push the anarchist movement backwards in territories, that have suffered from imperialism and colonialism.
 Opposing imperialism and colonialism is true internationalism.

 The history of the anarchist movement is full of stories of betrayal and lost opportunities: Leninists betrayed the Russian revolution, crushed the free territory of Maknovitschina and the Kronstadt rebellion.
 The republican government of Spain first halted the social revolution, and then were crushed by the Falange.
 The victory of the allies in the Second World War did not result in a wave of revolutions, and support for anticolonial movements did not result in the emergence of anti-capitalistic societies.
 From these examples, some anarchists have drawn conclusion that they should not struggle against fascism, imperialism or colonialism in the first place.

 Theory and good analysis of the situation may win revolutions, but it may not win wars.
 Wars are won first of all with material superiority, occasionally also with motivation and cunning strategy.
-The cards to win or lose are usually dealt at the beginning of the war, and during the war, one may only play the cards one has in hand.
+The cards to win or loose are usually dealt at the beginning of the war, and during the war, one may only play the cards one has in hand.
 Anarchists did not loose in Russia or Spain due to theoretical weaknesses, but because anarchists did not have enough guns and fighters.

 These defeats were so traumatic, that anarchists have crafted some corrections to their ideas, which they suppose could have won these wars.
 For example, many anarchists believe, that Makhno should have never forged any alliances with the Leninists, who eventually betrayed him.
 Leninism may even be a contagious disease, which will infect anarchism in case of contact.